 Since this question has a variety of different scenarios, it would be best to refer to page 6 of the Form IT-40PNR tax booklet.
 Then you would need to see what the guidelines are for the other state(s).

 You will if, on Jan.
 1 of the year, you lived or worked in an Indiana county that has a county tax.
-Of Indiana’s 92 counties, only Lake County does not have a county tax.

 The IT-40PNR must be filed by the nonresident member.